pytorch/audio/README.md

 Dependencies
 ------------
 * pytorch (nightly version needed for development)
-* libsox v14.3.2 or above (only when building from source. not required for binary installation)
+* libsox v14.3.2 or above (only required when building from source)
 * [optional] vesis84/kaldi-io-for-python commit cb46cb1f44318a5d04d4941cf39084c5b021241e or above

 Installation